-Current Status: 3/28/2017 - House State and Local Government, (First Hearing)
+Current Status: 3/28/2017 - House State and Local Government, (First Hearing) Position: Neutral

-- HB134 SCHOOL COMMUNITY IMPROVEMENT GRANTS (HAMBLEY S, KICK D) To allow community improvements board grants to a school district to be spent for permanent improvements outside the county so long as the improvements are within the school district.
-Current Status: 5/9/2017 - House State and Local Government, (Second Hearing) - HB176 SCHOOL ASSESSMENTS (THOMPSON A) With regard to state achievement assessments, statewide academic content standards and model curricula, and teacher and administrator evaluations.
+- HB134 SCHOOL COMMUNITY IMPROVEMENT GRANTS (HAMBLEY S, KICK D) To allow community improvements board grants to a school district to be spent for permanent improvements outside the county so long as the improvements are within the school district. - Current Status: 5/16/2017 REPORTED OUT AS AMENDED, House State and Local Government, (Third Hearing) Position: Neutral - HB170 COMPUTER SCIENCE EDUCATION (CARFAGNA R, DUFFEY M) With regard to academic content standards and curriculum requirements for computer science; to revise educator qualifications regarding computer science; to create a competitive technology grant program for the 2018-2019 school year; and to make an appropriation.

-Current Status: 5/1/2017 Referred to Committee House Education and Career Readiness
+Current Status: 6/6/2017 - REPORTED OUT AS AMENDED.
+House Education and Career Readiness, (Fifth Hearing)

-- Comments: This proposal removes the state's ability to utilize the Common Core Standards and removes ODE's ability to provide model curriculum and makes other changes to the education system. - HB181 ACADEMIC ASSESSMENT STANDARDS (HOOD R, BRINKMAN T) With regard to the state academic content standards and primary and secondary education assessments. - Current Status: 5/1/2017 Referred to Committee House Education and Career Readiness Comments: This bill eliminates the Common Core Standards and specifies the type of testing that can be utilized.
-It also makes other changes to Ohio's education accountability system. - HB200 OPPORTUNITY SCHOLARSHIP PROGRAM CREATION (KOEHLER K) To eliminate the Educational Choice Scholarship Pilot Program and Pilot Project Scholarship Program and to create the Opportunity Scholarship Program.
+- Comments: OASBO, OSBA and BASA submitted written testimony in support of this legislation.
+It is permissive, but is seen as a bill that would give students additional options for obtaining the necessary credits to graduate. - Position: Neutral - HB176 SCHOOL ASSESSMENTS (THOMPSON A) With regard to state achievement assessments, statewide academic content standards and model curricula, and teacher and administrator evaluations. - Current Status: 5/31/2017 House Education and Career Readiness, (Second Hearing) - Comments: This proposal removes the state's ability to utilize the Common Core Standards and removes ODE's ability to provide model curriculum and makes other changes to the education system. - Position: Oppose - HB181 ACADEMIC ASSESSMENT STANDARDS (HOOD R, BRINKMAN T) With regard to the state academic content standards and primary and secondary education assessments.
+Current Status: 6/20/2017 - House Education and Career Readiness, (Third Hearing) - Comments: This bill eliminates the Common Core Standards and specifies the type of testing that can be utilized.
+It also makes other changes to Ohio's education accountability system.
+Position: Oppose - HB200 OPPORTUNITY SCHOLARSHIP PROGRAM CREATION (KOEHLER K) To eliminate the Educational Choice Scholarship Pilot Program and Pilot Project Scholarship Program and to create the Opportunity Scholarship Program. - Current Status: 6/20/2017 House Education and Career Readiness, (Fifth Hearing) - Comments: This bill is a companion to SB 85, the Senate voucher expansion bill.
+OASBO is opposed to this legislation and we will be testifying in the House Education and Career Readiness Committee in opposition.